jamesplease/redux-resource/docs/guides/request-statuses.md

 # Request Statuses

-We now know that when the CRUD action types are dispatched, Resourceful Redux will set some metadata about those requests for us in the store.
+We now know that when the CRUD action types are dispatched, Redux Resource will set some metadata about those requests for us in the store.
 In this guide, we will cover how you can use this state in your view layer.

 In these examples, we will be writing React components using react-redux.
-Do keep in mind that nothing in Resourceful requires React: if you're using Redux with any other view layer, then this library will work just as well.
+Do keep in mind that nothing in Redux Resource requires React: if you're using Redux with any other view layer, then this library will work just as well.

 ### `getStatus`

 One of the exports of this library is [`getStatus`](/docs/api-reference/get-status.md).
-This function facilitates using Resourceful Redux data to build your interfaces, and for this reason it will likely be the function of Resourceful Redux that you use the most.
+This function facilitates using Redux Resource data to build your interfaces, and for this reason it will likely be the function of Redux Resource that you use the most.

 Let's look at an example.
 Let's say we have a page that displays details about a book.
 We might write the following component: